barrettsapunjis/612Project/README.md

 # Financial News Sentiment Analysis

+IMPORTANT: to run prototype files, you must be in the parent directory and use an example command such as `python -m prototyping.bert-base-ner` (windows)

 ## Overview
 This project performs sentiment analysis on financial news to infer market sentiment for individual tickers.
 It progresses from basic text preprocessing and TF-IDF classification to advanced transformer-based, time-aware, and multimodal approaches.